luis-cortina/SafetyNetDocs/docs/_sources/intro/getting_started.rst.txt

 Nuget Packages
 --------------

-Most nuget packages are installed wit the test project and they only need to be updated when required.
+Most nuget packages are installed with the test project and they only need to be updated when required.

 `SafetyNet.UIMaps.Framework: <https://www.nuget.org/packages/SafetyNet.UIMaps.Framework/>`_
 Contains classes to wrap controls into classes that makes it easy to use them.
 Also contains settings and other utility classes.